aginies/quake2/README.md

 Default repository ``1.16``.
 This version include:

+* use RTX models for weapons, so nice! (https://www.moddb.com/mods/quake2-remodel/addons)
-* adjust respawn of items
+* adjust respawn of items, disable jet as this is causing issue....
 * new nuke explosion using r_explode/tris.md2 from Rampage mod (https://www.moddb.com/mods/rampage-mod)
 * add Dual MK23 as default gun (from Action mod https://www.moddb.com/mods/action-quake-ii)
 * do not respawn sword if start_sword > 0, spawn a railgun instead